-Assessment for the Level 2 Award consists of a practical assessment and a written assignment.
+Assessment for the Level 2 Award consists of a written assignment and a formal practical assessment.

 Registration with British Cycling’s Mountain Bike Leadership Programme

-We will then provide you with the training manual, log book and free Ride Membership valid for one year.
-If you do not regularly work with young people or do not have evidence of completing safeguarding training, we will provide log in details for an online learning programme ‘Child Protection Awareness in Sport and Active Leisure’.
+If you do not regularly work with young people or do not have evidence of completing safeguarding training, you will need to complete online training and a short online assessment.
+If this is the case, we will provide log in details for an online learning programme ‘Child Protection Awareness in Sport and Active Leisure’.
 A free link to this online safeguarding training course is included in the cost of registration and is made available upon request.

 Cost of qualification